The Best Hotels to Book in Nepal for Every Traveller

 The Pavilions Himalayas, in Pokhara, at the foothills of the Annapurnas, is the ideal choice for the eco-conscious luxury traveller | Courtesy of The Pavilions Himalayas, Pokhara / Expedia

 From the epic Himalayas to the subtropical Chitwan National Park, Nepal is the destination for adventure.
-But while you’ll be spending many a night in homestays and teahouses on the trekking circuits, there are also plenty of upscale hotels if you want a bit of TLC and luxury.
+But while you’ll be spending many nights in homestays and teahouses on the trekking circuits, there are also plenty of upscale hotels if you want a bit of TLC and luxury.
 From mountaintop lodges to a Taj safari, here are the best.

 Jurassic Resort and Villas, Pokhara